INCENDE/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case : Edit an existing tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag in the list
+4. AddressBook asks what the new description is
+5. User enters the new description
+6. AddressBook prompts user to confirm the change
+7. User confirms
+8. AddressBook edits the tag to match the new description <br>
+Use case ends.

+**Extensions**

+5a.
+The description entered is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+7a.
+User does not confirm <br>

+> Use case ends

 ## Appendix C : Non Functional Requirements